TZebin/SiF-fish-Health/README.md

 ![Dependence plot](https://user-images.githubusercontent.com/31511385/115146945-b4700480-a050-11eb-9fca-91e3c07213c1.png)

 Example Insight:
-Based on the SHAP depenndence plots, fishes, that were Healthy tend to have the following features:
+Based on the SHAP dependence plots, fishes, that were Healthy tend to have the following features:
 CK MB < 10K;
 LDH <1000;
 NA/K > 150.